SoCal Regionals 2017

 SoCal Regionals 2017 (sometimes shortened as SCR 2017) was a fighting game event that took place in Santa Ana, California on September 22–24.
 Held by Level|Up, the event featured eleven tournaments, among which the debut competition of Marvel vs. Capcom: Infinite, one of the Street Fighter V Premier Events of the 2017 Capcom Pro Tour, and a Tekken 7 tournament that was part of the 2017 Tekken World Tour Master.

-TheMarvel vs. Capcom tournament at SCR 2017 was won by Ryan "FilipinoChamp" Ramirez, while its Street Fighter V tournament was won by Atsushi "Yukadon" Fujimura.
+The Marvel vs. Capcom tournament at SCR 2017 was won by Ryan "FilipinoChamp" Ramirez, while its Street Fighter V tournament was won by Atsushi "Yukadon" Fujimura.

 Background

 SoCal Regionals 2017 was held at the Anaheim Convention Center in Anaheim, California from September 22 to 24.
 The event featured eleven tournaments, and a triple main event to close out the show: a Marvel vs. Capcom: Infinite tournament, a Street Fighter V tournament, and a Tekken 7 tournament.
 SCR 2017 also featured tournaments for Injustice 2, Guilty Gear Xrd Rev 2, BlazBlue: Central Fiction, Under Night In-Birth EXE Late[st], The King of Fighters XIV, Killer Instinct, Pokken Tournament, and Super Street Fighter II Turbo.
 There was also a three-on-three exhibition match of Dissidia Final Fantasy NT held at the event.

 The Marvel vs. Capcom: Infinite tournament was Part of Capcom's "Battle of the Stones" series and, as such, it featured a best of 3 format.
 As this was the first tournament played for the game, there existed some concern around competitors getting copies of the game early.
 Regardless, many players carried over habits from the previous game in the series, Ultimate Marvel vs. Capcom 3.
 After the tournament was concluded, Machinima set up a "Body Count Fighting" tournament with nine announced matches and one "secret" match.
 Jason Dimberg of Mechinima described the event as "adding two more champions/belt-holders for Marvel Vs. Capcom: Infinite, ... and Tekken 7."